 Causes of Technical Debt

 Both strategic and naive technical debt often are driven by business pressure to meet an important looming deadline.
-When a team's actual velocity trends higher than its projected velocity, the company has to make a business decision.
+When a team's actual velocity trends slower than its projected velocity, the company has to make a business decision.
 Do they cut scope to meet the desired release date or do they add more time to the schedule to accomodate the desired scope?

 In many cases, the business avoids this decision and instead asks the team to simply increase its velocity.
 In most cases, the team can only work at an accelerated pace by cutting back on quality or testing.
 These teams then begin to accrue technical debt.